xcp-ng/xcp-ng-org/docs/guides.md

 #### More Than One Additional Array

 We might want to create more than one extra RAID array and storage repository.
-This is also easy to accomodate in a similar way to using a different number of drives in the array.
+This is also easy to accommodate in a similar way to using a different number of drives in the array.
 We can easily create another RAID array and another storage repository onto a different set of drives by changing the parameters of the `mdadm --create` command line and `xe sr-create` command line.

 As an example assume that we have 3 more drives `/dev/sdf`, `/dev/sdg`, and `/dev/sdh` and want to create a second RAID 5 array and another storage repository.
 We create another RAID 5 array, this time `md1` like this: